Everything You Need to Know About Watering Snake Plants at Home

 Snake plants prefer indirect light, but they can survive in darker areas or indirect light.
 More intense and longer periods of light will require more water.

 During the winter, many snake plants slow their growth due to a decreased amount of light.
-Therefore, they aren’t using much water, so they don’t require frequent waterings.
+Therefore, they aren’t using much water, so they don’t require frequent watering.
+You’ll want to stop fertilizing your snake plant during this period as well.

 As the days become longer, snake plants resume their growth and begin using more water.